element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `pusher_instances`

-*(array)* It is possible to scale the processes that handle sending push notifications to [sygnal](https://github.com/matrix-org/sygnal) and email by running a [`generic_worker`](../../workers.md#synapseappgeneric_worker) and adding it’s [`worker_name`](#worker_name) to a `pusher_instances` map.
+*(array)* It is possible to scale the processes that handle sending push notifications to [sygnal](https://github.com/matrix-org/sygnal) and email by running a [`generic_worker`](../../workers.md#synapseappgeneric_worker) and adding it's [`worker_name`](#worker_name) to a `pusher_instances` map.
 Doing so will remove handling of this function from the main process.
 Multiple workers can be added to this map, in which case the work is balanced across them.
 Ensure the main process and all pusher workers are restarted after changing this option.
 Defaults to `[]`.

 Example configurations:
 ```yaml